-- DVD feature films – check-out for $1.00 for 3 days.
-In-house viewing w/headphones is allowed.
+- DVD feature films: In-house viewing w/headphones is allowed.
 DVDs may not be copied as this is a breach of copyright law.
 Anyone under 18 years of age may not check-out R-rated DVDs.
-(Due to high demand all music CDs and DVD feature films check-outs will be limited to 10).
+(Due to high demand all music CDs and DVD feature films check-outs will be limited to 20).

 - Print newspapers and magazines.

 - New Baltimore New Haven Star (January 1926 – December 1931)

 - North Macomb News-Press (January 1933 – Sept.
 3, 1941; January 1946 – December 1955)

 - Anchor Bay Beacon (January, 1956 – December 1977; January 1980 – April 1, 1993)

 - The Bay Voice (April 6, 1983 – December 2007)